michael-dtit/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+*TODO:* Create a dashboard to measure the uptime of the frontend and backend services.
+We will also want to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.